-The Finnish Oil Pollution Compensation Fund, managed by the Ministry of the Environment, is used to reimburse the costs of oil spills and oil spill response on land and at sea when the party that caused the accident is not known or the culpable party is unable to reimburse the costs.
+The Finnish Oil Pollution Compensation Fund, managed by the Ministry of the Environment, is used to compensate for the costs of oil spills and oil spill response on land and at sea when the party that caused the accident is not known or the culpable party is unable to reimburse the costs.

-Restoration of oil-contaminated soil and groundwater
+Remediation of oil-contaminated soil and groundwater

 Processing of personal data at the Finnish Oil Pollution Compensation Fund